“Are demons supposed to be so good looking?”

 “I knew it!”
 The boy exclaimed pointing at her repeatedly, “You know a lot but only keep it to yourself, don’t you?
 I checked out that web series of yours and I knew it!”

-She didn’t understand what that had to do with anything.
+Zoe could not understand what that had to do with anything.

 She rubbed her neck and pondered on the possibility that it might have only been some old story.
-But then, what was the story about that inheritor?

 Zoe was only trying her chance but Ezekiel seemed pretty open-minded and talkative.
+She didn’t have to pry too deep in order to get the answers she was searching for.

 “He does.
 He lives with his uncle and has all these weird and dark things.
 He even uses salt and inscriptions.”

 Surprisingly, and not so, Eneizar played the good guy and talked to Ezekiel for a while.
-Zoe was standing there, watching the two interact.
+Zoe was standing there, watching the two interact with suspicion.
 It was so weird to know that she had a demon in her house and someone else could see him.
 Ezekiel seemed to really like Eneizar, too.
 They were talking about dark stuff and about school.
 The demon didn’t have much to say since he had never been in one, but the human was talking for both.

 “What about you, Zoe?
 How was school for you?”